about

 A:

-Over the last twelve months, as the wheels of international travel began to turn again, I tentatively got myself back out into the world with relatively simple trips to Philippines, Indonesia, Cook Islands and New Caledonia.
+Over the last twelve months, as the wheels of international travel began to turn again, I tentatively got myself back out into the world with relatively simple trips to Indonesia, Cook Islands, New Caledonia and Sri Lanka.
 These trips were ultimately dictated by cost and availability, and not just my willingness to go anywhere.
-As my 2024 travel year looms, I'm setting my sights on more adventurous places I'd really love to visit: Nepal, Sri LankaChile and Easter Island.
+As my 2024 travel year looms, I'm setting my sights on more adventurous places I'd really love to visit: Nepal, MongoliaChile and Easter Island.
 A visit to South America will also bring me, finally, to my sixth continent!

 Q: What's your favourite country?